 The relationship built between the IT service provider and your organization is one of mutual trust.
 If your IT services are provided by an outsourced MSP, it is likely that they are uncomfortable raising the subject of cybersecurity protection with you.
 When you hear "IT services", it is logical to assume that everything related to IT is covered in their agreement with you.
 The reality is your MSP may not be providing the proactive cybersecurity services you need.

-Here are 10 questions to start the conversation with your MSP or internal team.
+Here are just 10 of the questions to start the conversation with your MSP or internal team.

 (1) What security certifications do your support team members have?
 While hardware and software vendor certifications are helpful in supporting the vendors' products, they are not security certifications.